calbrch01/HSQL/README.md

 ![Run And Debug](./Documentation/Images/ECLOption.png)

 - A default launch.json file is created and loaded on the main pane.
-- Update values with following
+- Edit values with following
 ```
 {
   "version": "0.2.0",